Student Transfer Process (English)

 - Parents/guardians of students who reside within the geographic boundaries of one district may, for a variety of reasons, desire to enroll their child in a school in another district.

-- The Board may enter into an agreement with any other school district, for a term not to exceed five school years, for the Inter-district attendance of students who are residents of the districts.
+- The Board may enter into an agreement with any other school district for the Inter-district attendance of students who are residents of other districts.
 (Ed.
 Code 46600; BP/AR 5117: Interdistrict Attendance)

 - Upon receiving a permit for transfer into the district that has been approved by the student's district of residence, or upon receiving a written request from the parent/guardian of a district student who wishes to enroll in another district, the Superintendent or designee shall review the request and may approve or deny the permit subject to the terms and conditions of the Inter-district Attendance Agreement.

-- The Inter-district Transfer process starts at the HOME District of Residence.
-The parent completes the Inter-district Transfer form and returns it to the HOME district office for approval.
-Once the HOME district releases the student, the Inter-district Transfer form is sent to the Wright Elementary School District (WESD) District office (4385 Price Avenue, Santa Rosa, CA, fax to (707) 542-7962, or email to firstname.lastname@example.org) for approval and/or denial.
+- The parent completes the Inter-district Transfer form and returns it to the school office or the Wright Elementary School District (WESD) District office (4385 Price Avenue, Santa Rosa, CA) or email to email@example.com for approval and/or denial.

-- Superintendent checks with the school principal to see if there is space in the requested grade level.
-If space is available, Superintendent approves the Inter-district Transfer form and parents/guardians are notified via telephone call.
+- The Superintendent checks with the school principal to see if there is space in the requested grade level.
+If space is available, the Superintendent approves the Inter-district Transfer form, and parents/guardians are notified.

-- School office is faxed a copy of the approved Inter-district Transfer form.
+- The school office is sent a copy of the approved Inter-district Transfer form.
 Once the school office receives a copy of the approved Inter-district Transfer form, parents can then go into the school office to enroll their child.

 - The Superintendent or designee shall establish procedures for the selection and transfer of students among district schools in accordance with law, Board policy, and administrative regulation.